oikoweather/oiko-docs/docs/faq.md

 In general, we recommend using Reanalysis data for most data-intensive application, such as training machine learning models, building energy simulation and forecast prediction.
 For extreme weather events, it may be more reliable to consult the weather station observation if there is a station nearby.
 If you're not sure, we're always happy to provide guidance - please feel free to reach out.

+### Data Units

+Unlike typical API service, our usage is not metered by the number of API calls.
+With a single API call, the returned data volume can range anywhere from 10 KB to 10 GB so we define one unit as a single parameter for a location for a period of one month for a time-series data, and 1<sup>o</sup> latitude by 1<sup>o</sup> longitude by 1 month for NetCDF area format.

+For example, requesting 10 years of temperature and wind speed data for 10 locations is:

+* 10 years x 12 months x 2 parameters x 10 locations = 2400 units

+Alternatively, an area box for Texas will be:

+* 11<sup>o</sup> latitude x 13<sup>o</sup> longitude x 1 month x 5 parameters = 715units